euroargodev/argopy/docs/what_is_argo.rst

 What is Argo ?
 ##############

+**Argo is a real-time global ocean in situ observing system**.

 The ocean is a key component of the Earth climate system.
 It thus needs a continuous real-time monitoring to help scientists better understand its dynamic and predict its evolution.
 All around the world, oceanographers have managed to join their efforts and set up a `Global Ocean Observing System <https://www.goosocean.org>`_ among which *Argo* is a key component.

-**Argo is a real-time global ocean *in situ* observing system**.
-It is a global network of nearly 4000 autonomous probes measuring pressure, temperature and salinity from the surface to 2000m depth every 10 days.
+*Argo* is a global network of nearly 4000 autonomous probes measuring pressure, temperature and salinity from the surface to 2000m depth every 10 days.
 The localisation of these probes is nearly random between the 60th parallels (`see live coverage here <http://map.argo-france.fr>`_).
 All probes data are collected by satellite in real-time, processed by several data centers and finally merged in a single